 I begin by introducing a model of how studies are generated and published in an empirical literature of interest.
 This could be a literature addressing many different research questions (e.g. the DiD literature).
 Alternatively, it could be a meta-analysis focused on a single question (e.g. the impact of job training programs on employment outcomes).
 The model builds on the selective publication model in Andrews and Kasy (2019) to incorporate the possibility that reported standard errors are downward biased.
 While much of the discussion is framed around clustering to match the empirical application, the same model applies more generally to any method correcting for downward bias in standard errors.
-For proofs of the propositions, see Appendix A.
+Proofs for all propositions are in Appendix A.

 Suppose we observe estimated treatment effects, standard errors, and an indicator for whether or not standard errors are corrected for a sample of published studies indexed by j.
-The model of the DGP has five steps:
+The model of the data generating process has five steps:

-1. Draw latent true treatment effect and standard error: Draw a research question with true treatment effect $(\beta_j)$ and standard error $(\sigma_j)$ :
+1. Draw latent true treatment effect and standard error: Draw a research question with true treatment effect (β_i) and standard error (σ_i) :

-$$(\beta_i, \sigma_i) \sim \mu{\beta, \sigma}$$
+$$(\beta_j, \sigma_j) \sim \mu{\beta, \sigma}$$